Macro-Sea

 Open questions

 raw-archives/records/.
-See as-is documentation table. - Macro-Sea relationship status — has there been direct designer contact (David Belt or Macro-Sea staff) about the prototype’s history and intended use?
+See mobile-pool-history. - Macro-Sea relationship status — has there been direct designer contact (David Belt or Macro-Sea staff) about the prototype’s history and intended use?
 Worth re-establishing for any future activation.

 - Activation feasibility — what does activating the prototype as a working pool require (water hookup, drainage, filtration, code clearance)?
 Decision in roadmap Phase 0 block F; execution in Phase 3 south-face courtyard.